TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 }
 ```

+Our issue table can use id as the partition key, so we're spreading the load as evenly as possible.
 Once again we'd need 400 indexes to be able to sort by every custom field.
 We know that's a bad idea.
 So bad, that DynamoDB doesn't allow it.
 The default quota allows [20 indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-indexes-general.html) per table.
 There is stern advice to limit the number of indexes you create.

-There's no MongoDB like Multikey Index, so this looks like a dead end.
+There's no MongoDB like Multikey Index.
+Each item can appear at most once in each index.
+It looks like this is a dead end.

 ## Classic Design

 {% capture de_url %}{% link _posts/2023-07-10-denormalized-relational-database-grid-view.md %}{% endcapture %}
-OK, what if we take our [(slightly de-) normalized relational database design]({{ de_url | append: "#combined-attribute-value-table" }}) and and transpose it into a DynamoDB design?
+What if we take our [(slightly de-) normalized relational database design]({{ de_url | append: "#combined-attribute-value-table" }}) and and transpose it into a DynamoDB design?
 That gives us five separate tables: Tenant, Project, Issue, Attribute Definition and Attribute Value.
 However, there's no support for joins.
 How do you retrieve an issue together with all it's custom field values?

 You implement the join yourself, in your app server.
 Here's what our sample Issue table looks like